aitsuillinois/support-training/github-sshkeys-tokens.md

    `Password: your_token`

 Personal access tokens can only be used for HTTPS Git operations.
-If your repository uses an SSH remote URL, you will need to **switch the remote from SSH to HTTPS**.
+If your repository uses an SSH remote URL, you will need to [switch the remote from SSH to HTTPS](https://github.com/aitsuillinois/support-training/blob/master/github-sshkeys-tokens.md#switching-remote-urls-from-ssh-to-https).